IvanovicM/image-processing/README.md

 ## Canny Edge Detector

-There is Canny Edge Detector implemented from scratch.
-You can see one of the results below.
+There is the Canny Edge Detector implemented from scratch.
+Below you could see one of the images that the detector has been applied to.

 | **Image** | **Edges** |
 |:---:|:---:|